jimmyhiggs337/PlexAniSync/README.md

 `python PlexAniSync.py settings_alternate.ini`

-In case of the Tautulli sync helper script you can do as well, first argument will then be settings filename and second will be the series name like so:

-`python TautulliSyncHelper.py  settings_alternate.ini <plex show name>`

 ### Make Plex watched episode count take priority

 By default if AniList episode count watched is higher than that of Plex it will skip over, this can be overriden with the setting `plex_episode_count_priority`